|

 By custom and agreement, the Companions of the Order of the Laurel of

-Caid expect all candidates for the Order to meet these additional standards
+Caid expect all candidates for the Order to meet these additional

-(July 2003):
+standards (July 2003):

 - 1. They are motivated by an interest in their particular art form.
-They

-or rewards to be gained.
+awards or rewards to be gained.
 (July 2003).

 - 2. They are considerate of others, aware that it is easy to hurt or